How to Think About Stock Prices

 Every share of stock in your portfolio represents a fractional ownership in a business.
 In 2001, Coca-Cola earned $3.696 billion in profit.
 The soft drink giant had approximately 2.5 billion shares outstanding.
 It means that each of those shares represents ownership of 1/2,500,000,000 of the business (or 0.0000000004%) and entitles you to $1.48 of the profits ($3.696 profit divided by 2.5 billion shares = $1.48 per share).

 Assume that the company's stock trades at $50 per share and Coca-Cola's board of directors thinks that is a bit too pricey for average investors.
 As a result, they announce a stock split.
-If Coke announced a 2-1 stock split, the company would double the amount of shares outstanding (in this case the number of shares would increase to 5 billion from 2.5 billion).
+If Coke announced a 2-1 stock split, the company would double the number of shares outstanding (in this case the number of shares would increase to 5 billion from 2.5 billion).
 The company would issue one share for each share an investor already owned, cutting the share price in half (e.g., if you had 100 shares at $50 in your portfolio on Monday, after the split, you would have 200 shares at $25 each).

 Each of the shares is now only worth 1/5,000,000,000 of the company, or 0.0000000002%.
 Due to the fact that each share now represents half of the ownership it did before the split, it is only entitled to half the profits, or $0.74.